SharePoint/sp-dev-docs/docs/sp-add-ins/package-and-publish-high-trust-sharepoint-add-ins.md

 4. One of the scripts is intended for use when the customer is sharing a single certificate among multiple SharePoint Add-ins.
 That script outputs a file that contains the GUID for the token issuer.
 If you use that script, give the file that it outputs to the developer of the high-trust SharePoint Add-in.

 5. *Delete the cer file from the file system of the SharePoint server.*

+    > [!NOTE]
- **Note**  The registration of the certificate as a token issuer is not effective immediately and the add-in will not work until it is.
+    > The registration of the certificate as a token issuer is not effective immediately and the add-in will not work until it is.
 It may take as long as 24 hours before all the SharePoint servers recognize the new token issuer.
 Running an iisreset on all the SharePoint servers, if you can do that without disturbing SharePoint users, would cause them to immediately recognize the issuer.

 ## Modify the web.config file
 <a name="WebConfig"> </a>